phpfontana/algorithms/dynamic-memory-allocation/README.md

 It is important to always free any memory you allocate with `malloc` when you are done using it.
 This will prevent memory leaks and ensure that your program uses memory efficiently.

-In summary, to use dynamic memory allocation in C, you can use the `malloc` and `free` functions. `malloc` allocates a block of memory of the specified size, and returns a pointer to the beginning of the block.
-You can use this pointer to access and modify the allocated memory.
-When you are done using the allocated memory, you should free it using the `free` function.
-This will prevent memory leaks and ensure that your program uses memory efficiently.